RockChinQ/RockChinQ/README.md

 From Guilin,Guangxi Province.
 Anarchism,Open source,Digital currency

-I'm not a native English speaker, so I may have some grammatical mistakes.
+I'm not a native English speaker, so I may make some grammatical mistakes.